TheBIPM/SI-Reference-Point-generation-scripts/governance_model.md

 # Governance model for updating the SI Reference Point

 The knowledge model of the SI Reference Point (SIRP) is versioned according to the [Semantic Versioning scheme](https://semver.org/).
-To make updates to the SIRP, the following steps are proposed: 1.
-Reception and registration of a request 2.
-Assessment and prioritization 3.
+To make updates to the SIRP, the following steps are proposed:

+1. Reception and registration of a request
+2. Assessment and prioritization
+3. Branch creation and code development
+4. Expert group review
+5. Approval and release

 Each step is further described below.